Table of Contents:

 - When gluing the spirals along the edges of the heart, attach them with the glued side facing towards the middle of the heart so you can’t see the ends showing.

 You’ve done it!
 You’ve made a very special Valentine’s Day card for your sweetie!
 You can follow how our artist did it or create your own, with your loved one’s personality in mind.
 You can use all one color of felt or try spelling a word using differently colored spirals.
 There are so many ways to have fun making Valentine’s cards!
 We hope you enjoyed watching this tutorial as much as we enjoyed making it for you!
+Don't forget to check out our entire Valentines Day Collection for limitless creativity!

 Just follow along with the video and you’ll create a card you’ll love!